pluginkollektiv/antispam-bee/README.md

 # Antispam Bee #

-Antispam plugin with a sophisticated tool set for effective day to day comment and trackback spam-fighting.
-Build with data protection and privacy in mind.
+Antispam plugin with a sophisticated toolset for effective day to day comment and trackback spam-fighting.
+Built with data protection and privacy in mind.

 ## Description ##
 Say Goodbye to comment spam on your WordPress blog or website. *Antispam Bee* blocks spam comments and trackbacks effectively and without captchas.
 It is free of charge, ad-free and compliant with European data privacy standards.